Eddie Muller

 Eddie Muller (born October 15, 1958) is an American author and the founder and president of the Film Noir Foundation.
-He is known for his books about the film noir genre, and is the host of Noir Alley on Turner Classic Movies.
+He is known for his books about the film noir genre and is the host of Noir Alley on Turner Classic Movies (TCM).
 He is also known by his moniker: the "Czar of Noir".

 Born in San Francisco, Muller studied at the San Francisco Art Institute and worked as a bartender.
 He next worked as a newspaper journalist for nearly two decades.
-In 1996, Muller wrote his debut non-fiction book Grindhouse, with Daniel Faris.
+In 1996, Muller wrote his debut nonfiction book Grindhouse with Daniel Faris.
 Two years later, he wrote Dark City: The Lost World of Film Noir, which explored the "classic period" of American film noir.
-He wrote a follow-up book Dark City Dames, detailing six biographies of American film actresses who portrayed notable femmes fatale.
+He wrote a follow-up book Dark City Dames, which detailed six biographies of American film actresses who portrayed notable femmes fatale.
 Based on the former book, Muller collaborated with the American Cinematheque to program a film festival screening dedicated to film noir.
-This resulted in Muller launching the "Noir City" film festival, which currently screens films across major cities throughout the United States.
+Muller therefore launched the "Noir City" film festival, which screens films across major cities in the United States.

 In 2005, Muller founded the Film Noir Foundation, dedicated to preserving and restoring films noir.
 During the 2010s, he appeared as a host for the TCM Classic Film Festival and Classic Cruise, and in 2013, he appeared with Robert Osborne to present a primetime lineup of films noir.
-In 2014, Muller was hired as a host for TCM, whereby he currently hosts the Noir Alley programming block that airs on weekends.
+In 2014, Muller was hired as a host for TCM, where he currently hosts the Noir Alley programming block that airs on weekends.

 Early life

 Muller was born in San Francisco, California to Edward John Vojkovich (renamed Edward Muller, 1907–1982), a boxing sports writer, and Rose Muller (1915–2017).
 He has three siblings: Bruce, Dean and Deborah.
-The elder Muller began working for San Francisco Examiner in 1924, as a copy boy.
+The elder Muller began working for San Francisco Examiner in 1924 as a copy boy.
 In 1930, he became a sports writer covering West Coast boxing fights in his column "Shadow Boxing".
 He earned the moniker "Mr. Boxer".
-He retired from the Examiner in 1976, and died of a heart attack on December 3, 1982.
+He retired from the Examiner in 1976 and died of a heart attack on December 3, 1982.

 During the late 1970s, Muller studied at the San Francisco Art Institute.
 There, he took a "narrative filmmaking" class taught by filmmaker George Kuchar, and filmed a 16 mm student film titled Bay City Blues, homaging the work of Raymond Chandler.
 It became one of five finalists for the 1979 Student Academy Award.
 Muller also starred in Kuchar's film Symphony for a Sinner (1979).
 Meanwhile, he worked as a professional bartender in his hometown.
-He later followed in his father's career path, and worked as a print journalist for 16 years.
+He later followed in his father's career path and worked as a print journalist for 16 years.